koheishingai/blog/_posts/2013-06-04-build-parse-web-apps-in-the-browser-with-nitrous-io-and-express-framework.md

 ![ParseApp Subdomain](/images/parse-subdomain.png)

-### Setting up Parse's Command Line Tool
+### Parse Command Line Tool

-First, we have to install Parse&rsquo;s command line tool.
-Unfortunately the one-line command in their documentation requires super-user access that [Nitrous.IO](https://www.nitrous.io/) currently does not provide, so you will have to run the following instead:
+To setup a Parse Project, you will have to first set up Parse&rsquo;s command line tool.
+The one-line command in their documentation requires super-user access that [Nitrous.IO](https://www.nitrous.io/) currently does not provide, but fortunately, all [Nitrous.IO](https://www.nitrous.io/) boxes come preinstalled with the tool, so you do not have to set it up yourself.

-    curl -s https://gist.github.com/petejkim/5709932/raw/377aca30ef1936db155335cd9ac84a84852ff24f/parse-installer-nitrousio.sh | /bin/bash

-Once the installation has finished, close the console session and reopen a new one so that the changes take effect.

 ### Setting up a Parse project